 When we are shocked and traumatized, we are thrown into a state of survival and our instincts kick in – fight, flight or freeze.
 Trauma occurs when a person’s physical and emotional responses have not been processed and integrated so the person can be stuck in a state where the reactions and responses are triggered and reactivated even though the danger is long past.
 This is what is referred to as PTSD – post traumatic stress disorder.

-People who are suffering with PTSD can be helped with helped with proper therapy.
+People who are suffering with PTSD can be helped with proper therapy.
 It is hard for a person with PTSD to even seek out therapy because there is often a sense of shame or self-blame associated with the trauma.
 Post-traumatic stress treatment incorporates counselling and psychotherapy, which help the individual regain a sense of control over what they are feeling.